Zenologia/EntityDetection/README.md

 ## Dependencies

-This plugin does not require any other plugin to run, but it requires [Paper](https://papermc.io/) to be used as the server software and can optionally integrate with [WorldGuard](https://worldguard.enginehub.org/) for region-based entity detection.
+This plugin does not require any other plugin to run, but it requires [Paper](https://papermc.io/downloads/paper) or [Folia](https://papermc.io/downloads/folia) to be used as the server software and can optionally integrate with [WorldGuard](https://worldguard.enginehub.org/) for region-based entity detection.

 ## Usage